MOLB7950/MOLB7950-website/content/policies.md

     * Good: "Error: could not find function "ggplot"
     * Bad: "R giving errors",
-    "help me!", "aaaarrrrrgh!"

     Note that you can edit an issue’s title after it's been posted.

-* Format your questions using markdown and code formatting.
+* Format your questions using [markdown](https://guides.github.com/features/mastering-markdown/) for code formatting.

 * Preview your issue prior to posting.

-* Where appropriate, provide links to specific files, or even lines within them, in the body of your issue.
-This will help your helper understand your question.
-Note that only the teaching team will have access to private repos.

 * (Optional) Tag someone or some group of people.
 Start by typing the @ symbol and GitHub will generate some good suggestions.
 You can also type or paste in